 We get it.
 This year is not what anyone expected.
 Many colleges aren’t opening their doors.
 You don’t want to pay a fortune to spend the year listening to online lectures, but you’re ready to move forward with your education and earn college credits.

-With Verto’s Global Impact Semester, you’ll earn a full load of college credits that will transfer seamlessly to a partner university.
-You’ll take experiential courses to explore the world’s most interesting and relevant issues, using the Minerva platform.
-The Minerva platform is intentionally designed for immersive online learning with unique features that allow you to engage more dynamically with your instructors and peers.
+With Verto’s Global Impact Semester, you’ll earn transferable college credits to set you up for success at a partner college.
+You’ll also take experiential courses to explore today’s most interesting and relevant issues, using the Minerva platform.
+Verto and Minerva’s partnership is intentionally designed for immersive learning with unique features to allow students, instructors, and peers to engage more dynamically.

-Created by the partnership between Verto and Minerva, the fall semester is about diving into the world’s current affairs, with all of its complexity.
-With a global pandemic sweeping the globe and the 2020 election front and center, Verto’s Global Health and Truth and American Politics courses are incredibly relevant.
-Combined with our Critical Thinking and Rhetoric & Composition courses, the Fall online semester challenges you to meet the moment head-on as a thinker, scholar, and dynamic member of your community, your nation, and our world.
+As a Fall 2020 student, you’ll dive into current affairs, with all its complexity.
+With a global pandemic sweeping the globe and the 2020 election front and center, Verto’s Global Health and American Government courses are incredibly relevant.
+Combined with Introduction to Critical Thinking and Rhetoric & Research I, the fall semester challenges you to meet the moment head-on as a thinker, scholar, and dynamic member of your community, your nation, and our world.

-For two weeks during this fall semester, take part in the optional Verto Summit in the beautiful woods of California.
-Through activities, workshops, and speakers, you’ll grow as a leader, hone in on your passions and motivations, and share with your peers how your identity, values, and beliefs shape your experience.
-Bring your whole self to the Summit and build relationships with your cohort as the foundation for an incredible spring semester abroad.
+For two weeks, you’ll have the option to join your classmates and instructors in California for a transformative in-person Verto Summit.
+Through activities, workshops, and speakers, you’ll grow as a leader, define your passions and motivations, and explore how your identity, values, and beliefs shape your experience.
+Bring your authentic self to the Verto Summit and build relationships with your cohort, building the foundation for an unforgettable spring semester abroad.

 Fall 2020 Hybrid Semester